What is a cash ISA?

 Switching your existing ISA for a better interest rate can be beneficial.
 But it's vital that you remember to:

-Check if the new provider allows you to transfer ISAs (not all do)
+Check if the new provider allows you to transfer ISAs.

-Find out if you'll be charged penalties for an ISA transfer
+Find out if you'll be charged penalties for an ISA transfer.
+For example, if you have a minimum term fixed-rate deal.

 Remember that ISA transfers from the current year must include the full amount, while previous years can be partial.